 The symbol generator can save you much time when you have to create large pin-count symbols.
 It is simple to use and will make your life easier.
 If you haven’t used it yet, take a look at it.

-Altium Designer 18 has much more functionality built into it then the symbol generator that we’ve been talking about here.
-Altium Designer 18 is the complete CAD software system that you need for your PCB designs.
-Capabilities like the symbol generator are what sets Altium Designer apart as one of the best PCB design software tools that you can use.
+Altium 18 has much more functionality built into it then the symbol generator that we’ve been talking about here.
+Altium 18 is the complete CAD software system that you need for your PCB designs.
+Capabilities like the symbol generator are what sets Altium apart as one of the best PCB design software tools that you can use.

-If you’ve liked what you’ve seen here and want to learn more, talk to an expert at Altium to find out how you can start using Altium Designer on your next PCB design.
+If you’ve liked what you’ve seen here and want to learn more, talk to an expert at Altium to find out how you can start using Altium on your next PCB design.

 About the AuthorVisit Website More Content by Altium Designer